New Zealand Business Visa

 Our specialist team of immigration and property lawyers provides practical and cost-effective advice on all aspects of business and investment visas for New Zealand.

-We have more than 15 years’ experience working with New Zealand immigration and property law, and we have a proven track record delivering successful results for our clients, even in the most challenging of cases.
+We have more than 20 years’ experience working with New Zealand immigration and refugee law.
+We have a proven track record delivering successful results for our clients, even in the most challenging of cases.
 See what our past clients have said about the legal help we have given them with business visas for New Zealand.
-Our experienced Auckland immigration, refuge and property lawyers can answer all your questions about business visas and issues relating to investment and entrepreneur visas for New Zealand.
+Our experienced Auckland immigration, refugee lawyers can answer all your questions about visas and issues relating to investment and entrepreneur visas for New Zealand.
 Call 09 283 0157.

 New Zealand Business Visa